 That was the question that some 50 people gathered in Woods Hole Community Hall to address last week.

 The street was named sometime before 1917 in recognition of Louis Agassiz, a renowned 19th-century Swiss-American scientist.
 He was a geologist, biologist and zoologist who pioneered methods of field research.
 His study of geology, including the history of glaciers, and contributions to ichthyological classification gave him renown as an innovator and ground-breaker.
-Professor Agassiz was a professor at Harvard University and founded Harvard’s Museum of Comparative Zoology.
+Prof. Agassiz was a professor at Harvard University and founded Harvard’s Museum of Comparative Zoology.

 He was also a polygenist, believing that human races came from different origins.
 Throughout his life, he disagreed with Charles Darwin’s theory of evolution.
-Mr. Agassiz was on record as being opposed to slavery, but he commissioned nude photographs of American slaves in 1850 to assess physical differences that would support the idea of white biological superiority.
+Prof. Agassiz was on record as being opposed to slavery, but he commissioned nude photographs of American slaves in 1850 to assess physical differences that would support the idea of white biological superiority.
 Prof. Agassiz, like others in his time, attempted to use science to support racist viewpoints.

 On Wednesday last week members of the community grappled with this dichotomy.

 In a written account of words used during the conversation circle, unattributed to speakers, Raymond Hayes of Hyatt Road detailed concerns shared in the room.
 Words and phrases like “outstanding scientist,” “unique” and “remarkable scientist,” juxtaposed “polygenist,” “scientific racism,” and “white supremacy as a justification for slavery.”

 The meeting was a way to “take the pulse of the community,” said Paula Pace, who helped organize and publicize the event.
 She wanted to give members of the community space to voice their thoughts.
 The name of the street had not gone unnoticed by her as she walked through her neighborhood, she said, particularly in light of news about the lawsuit.